xun-project/ultranotei-explorer/README.md

 #### Installation

-1) It takes data from daemon UltraNoted.
+1) It takes data from daemon ultranoteid.
 It should be accessible from the Internet.
-Run UltraNoted with open port as follows:
+Run ultranoteid with open port as follows:
 ```bash
 ./ultranoteid --enable-cors="*" --enable_blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=43000
 ```